Roiander/roiander-site/README.md

-# Roiander Portfolio
+# Roiander Site

-This project simulates an interactive terminal where you can type commands to interact with the portfolio.
+This project simulates an interactive terminal where you can type commands to interact with the site.

 ## Features